jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (1) The Government Statistician must, at the request of a territorial authority or regional council or, if appropriate, the Commission, supply the territorial authority or regional council or the Commission with a certificate—
   (a) specifying the Māori electoral population for the district or region; and (b) the general electoral population of the district or region.
-(2) The numbers included in the certificate must be derived from information contained in the most recent report of the Government Statistician to the Surveyor-General and to the other members of the Representation Commission made under section 35(6) of the Electoral Act 1993.
+(2) The numbers included in the certificate must be derived from information contained in— (a) the most recent report of the Government Statistician to the Surveyor-General and the other members of the Representation Commission made under section 35(6) of the Electoral Act 1993; or
+  (b) if subclause (2A) applies, the alternative report referred to in subclause (2A)﻿(b).
+(2A) In a year where a periodic census is held but a report under section 35(6) of the Electoral Act 1993 is not due to be completed (for the purposes of that Act) until after 1 April of the following year (see the definition of counting day in section 79(2) of that Act),—
+  (a) the Electoral Commission must, as soon as practicable after census day, supply to the Government Statistician the information listed in section 79(1) of that Act as on census day; and
+  (b) the Government Statistician must prepare an alternative report for the purposes of this Act, with the information referred to in paragraph (a).
 (3) A certificate issued under subclause (1) is conclusive evidence of the information contained in that certificate.

 ### 8 This schedule to be read with Local Government Act 1974 or Local Government Act 2002 and other provisions of this Act